The Sacramentality of the Face

 Every morning I wake up to a Thomas Kinkade painting that hangs above my dresser, the stunning work of art is titled A Prayer for Peace.
 In this masterpiece, Jesus stands on rocky heights above Jerusalem with his face drawn downwards to the right, taking the posture of one who is contemplating.
 In the mind and heart of Kinkade, Jesus (or “the Christ-like figure”) is praying with such fervor and faith that He is absorbing "the warm glow of the moonlight” and wrapping “the walled city in a spiritual blanket of serenity.”

-In the “light” of this great painting, I often reflect into the life of Christ and what must have changed when he “set his face towards Jerusalem” (Lk 9:51). for Christ, Jerusalem was the earthly end that was necessary to reveal His heavenly divinity.
+In the “light” of this great painting, I often reflect on the life of Christ and what must have changed when he “set his face towards Jerusalem” (Lk 9:51). for Christ, Jerusalem was the earthly end that was necessary to reveal His heavenly divinity.
 As I look into the painting and see Christ’s face drawn downward to the right, I cannot help but wonder what was being communicated in the face of Christ as He set his face towards Jerusalem.

 When Jesus “set his face towards Jerusalem”, the Greek tells us his face revealed determination.
-In the face of Christ, holiness had a new look--resolution, and discipleship had a new path--Jerusalem.
+In the face of Christ, holiness had a new look - resolution; and discipleship had a new path - Jerusalem.
 This single-mindedness that led Christ to Jerusalem was the natural outgrowth of His harmonious relationship with God the Father.
-In other words, Christ's determined resolve was constant with what lies at the heart of the inner life of God--peace!
+In other words, Christ's determined resolve was constant with what lies at the heart of the inner life of God - peace!
 Thomas Kinkade captures this In his work A Prayer for Peace.

-In this artwork, the face of Christ reveals serenity, tranquility in the pose of one who is meditative.
+In this artwork, the face of Christ reveals tranquility in the pose of one who is meditative.
 In the words of Kinkade, the image "is a profound reminder that through fervent prayer each of us might find peace – for our soul first and perhaps for our world as well.”